The Whanganui Journey begins in the heart of Whanganui National Park

 - Package includes 5 days and 4 nights

-- Pre and Post Accommodation at The Park Hotel in Whakapapa National Park Village (twin share)
+- Pre and Post Accommodation in a 3 star motel or equivalent in Whakapapa National Park Village (twin share)

 - Transportation ex National Park to and from the river